aaronbieber/blog/content/posts/shadow-it-is-the-canary-in-the-coal-mine/index.md

 +++
-title = "shadow it is the canary in the coal mine" date = "2015-06-13T06:35:26-04:00"
+title = "\"shadow IT\" is the canary in the coal mine" date = "2015-06-13T06:35:26-04:00"
 +++